 In 2017, Tim surpassed thousands of applicants for a place in the six-part BBC2 series Astronauts: Do You Have What It Takes?, where he was put through the full rigours of astronaut selection and reached the final three.

 Since then, he has gone on to present a segment about meteorites on BBC4’s The Sky at Night and has made live television appearances on BBC Breakfast, BBC Look North, and BBC Points West.
 He has a monthly spot on BBC Radio Bristol to talk about space exploration and regularly features on local and national radio to talk about events in the world of space science.

-Tim loves nothing more than sharing his love of science and the wonders of the universe.
-He regularly speaks to audiences of all ages on topics such as cosmochemistry, planetary science, and the importance of science in society.
+Tim loves nothing more than sharing his love of science and the wonders of the natural world.
+He regularly speaks to audiences of all sizes and ages on topics such as cosmochemistry, planetary science, and the importance of science in society.
 His enthusiasm is infectious and his deep knowledge of planetary science shines through.